Russell M Reed DMA

 Recent commissions include a large choral work with orchestra, Entre La Noche(2015) for Panoramic Voices (Austin, TX) and a large work for piano entitled Communications From the Limitless Cosmic Bird Empire (2014) in collaboration with Sector Reforma and Museo de Arte Raúl Anguiano (MURA), Guadalajara, Mexico.

-In 2011 Dr. Reed began a series of collaborations with the visual artist, Santino Escatel.
-Their first project, Hipermnesia, was presented in Guadalajara, MX in March of 2011.
-Since then they have completed two further visual art and music projects in Mexico and in 2017 the center-piece installation, Consideración de las Cosas Más Cercanas, for the OUTsider festival in Austin, TX.
-They are currently working on a new project to be presented in Mexico in 2018.
+In 2010 Dr. Reed began a series of collaborations with the visual artist, Santino Escatel.
+Their first project, Hipermnesia, was presented in Guadalajara, Mex in March of 2011.
+The second project, Consideración de las Cosas Más Cercanas, was the center-piece installation for the 2017 OUTsider festival in Austin, TX.
+Their most recent project, In the Body In the Mind, was presented in August 2018 in the Casa Taller Clemente Orozco in Guadalajara, Mex.
+Their fourth project will be presented in Mexico City in Spring 2019.